-- 1. The February 12, 2012, hearing to consider multi-store discount provisions for Milk Marketing Area No. 5 was held pursuant to authority granted to the Board in section 801 of the Milk Marketing Law (Law), 31 P.S. § 700j-801. - 2.
+- 1. The February 12, 2012, hearing to consider multi-store discount provisions for Milk Marketing Area No. 6 was held pursuant to authority granted to the Board in section 801 of the Milk Marketing Law (Law), 31 P.S. § 700j-801. - 2.
 The hearing was held following adequate notice, and all interested persons were given a reasonable opportunity to be heard. - 3.
+The record of the Area 5 multi-store discount provisions hearing held on February 12, 2012, was incorporated into the record of the Area 6 multi-store discount provisions hearing by reference. - 4.
 In establishing the attached order, the Board has considered the entire record and has concluded that the adoption of this order is supported by a preponderance of the evidence and is reasonable and appropriate under section 801 of the Law, subject to any revisions or amendments the Board may make in the manner set forth in the Law.

 Luke F. Brubaker, Chairman

 Richard Kriebel, Member

-Lynda I. Bowman, Consumer Member
+Lynda J. Bowman, Consumer Member